 Here's just one single order bump on the checkout page:

 Also, you can test different products against each other and discount amounts.
 Here's how:

-It's quite flexible and allows you to A/B test any element you can think of.
+It's quite flexible and allows you to A/B test any element and improve conversions.